What Are Ethereum Gas Fees?

 Key Takeaways:

-• ‘Gas’ refers to the unit that measures the computational effort for executing different types of actions while interacting with a blockchain.
+• ‘Gas’ (or a ‘gas fee’) is the unit that measures the computational effort for executing different types of actions while interacting with a blockchain.

 • Every action on Ethereum, from simple transactions to deploying smart contracts, uses gas.